StationPlaylist.com

 A Category is a list of music audio files which are related to a particular genre, tempo, age, or whatever criteria you like.
 The more categories that are defined, the more control you have over the structure of each hour (rotation).

-Category items (tracks) are generally selected randomly, whereas spot group items are generally selected sequentially (alphabetically).
+Category items (tracks) are generally selected in a random order, whereas spot group items are generally selected sequentially (alphabetically).

 Categories are used in rotations.